theoxylo/minecraft_mod_thx/README.txt

 INSTALLATION
 ------------
-There are 2 types of installation: single player and smp client, and multiplayer smp server.
+There are 2 types of installation: single player and smp CLIENT, and multiplayer smp SERVER.
 Please see below for details.